durantschoon/.spacemacs.d/README.md

 git clone https://github.com/syl20bnr/spacemacs ~/.emacs.d_SPACEMACS
 ```

-Then make an alias (in your ~/.aliases file), source that file and run `switch_spacemacs` to toggle while emacs is not running.
+Then write a function (in your ~/.aliases file), source that file (eg. `source ~/.aliases`) and run `switch_spacemacs` to toggle while emacs is not running.
 Next time you run emacs, it will be the other version.

 ```zsh
     function switch_spacemacs() {